 Tag Archives | frick environmental center

-When I moved to Pittsburgh last year from the mountains of northern Vermont, Frick Park was a space of connection during the transition to my new urban life.
+When I moved to Pittsburgh two years ago from the mountains of northern Vermont, Frick Park was a space of connection during the transition to my new urban life.
 The park is just four blocks from my apartment, and I begin most days there, walking in its expansive woods.
-What at first felt like a simple […]
+What at first felt like a […]

 Frick Environmental Center, Majestic Lane, Millvale EcoDistrict, & Michael Kuhn recognized at GBA’s 2017 Emerald Evening Green Building Alliance (GBA) hosted our 2017 Emerald Evening on September 21, providing the opportunity to honor some of the people, projects, and initiatives that are transforming the region’s built environment.
 This year, GBA presented four awards: Leadership Award: […]